 “There are some vines climbing up the trees,” she added.
 “I don't see any of them having reached into the canopy, they're just climbing the trunks.
 And I have heard that unlike kudzu, which climbs into the canopy, climbs out on the branches and strangles the trees, these ivies don't do that.
 They just climb the trunks and stay put.”

 Later that week, I went on another hike up on Mt.
 Sutro.
-This time I was with Craig Dawson.
-Dawson grew up in the same Forest Knolls neighborhood where Bose lives now.
-He loves it up here, and has been exploring the hill for the past half-century; now, he coordinates trail maintenance and planting for the Sutro Stewards.
+This time I was with Craig Dawson, who grew up in the same Forest Knolls neighborhood where Bose lives now.
+He loves it up here, and has been exploring the hill for the past half-century; he coordinates trail maintenance and planting for the Sutro Stewards.
 He looks at the forest’s health differently than Bose, starting with the ivy.

 “English ivy is one of the largest problems we have,” he said.
 “It kills trees eventually, over a period of years.
 People walk out here and see green, but there’s good green and bad green.
 When you evaluate a forest, and talk about management, you want to take a look at what is beneficial and what is harmful.
 Ivy is harmful.”